Back to National Guide

 Brisbane's housing stock and subtropical climate create specific conditions for bathroom tiling work.

 Concrete slab substrate.
 The vast majority of Brisbane homes are slab-on-ground construction.
 This is ideal for tiling: the substrate is stable, flat, and does not flex.
-Tilers spend less time on floor preparation compared to older homes in Melbourne or Sydney where timber subfloors are more common.
+Tilers spend less time on floor preparation compared to older homes in Melbourne or Sydney where timber subfloors are common.
 This is one reason Brisbane bathroom tiling tends to sit slightly below Sydney prices.
+Tile retailers like Beaumont Tiles in Fortitude Valley and Capalaba, and Amber in Woolloongabba stock the full range of porcelain and ceramic tiles suited to Queensland conditions.

-Queenslander and post-war homes.
-Paddington, Red Hill, Woolloongabba, Camp Hill.
+Queenslander and post-war homes (Paddington, Red Hill, Woolloongabba, Camp Hill).
 These raised timber homes have bathrooms that were often added or modified over the decades.
-Bathroom floors may be timber-framed rather than slab, requiring additional preparation (cement sheet overlay) before tiling.
-Walls may be fibro or VJ timber lining, not plasterboard.
+Bathroom floors may be timber-framed rather than slab, requiring a cement sheet overlay before tiling.
+The overlay adds preparation cost but also provides a stable, flat surface.
+Walls may be fibro (check for asbestos in pre-1990 homes) or VJ timber lining rather than plasterboard, needing different preparation.

-Suburban estates.
-Springfield, North Lakes, Redbank Plains, Coomera.
+Suburban estates (Springfield, North Lakes, Redbank Plains, Coomera).
 Modern plasterboard and concrete slab construction.
 Straightforward to tile, predictable costs.
+These homes sit at the lower end of the range with minimal preparation needed.

 Larger bathroom sizes.
-Brisbane's suburban homes generally have larger bathrooms than inner-city Sydney or Melbourne apartments.
-A standard family bathroom in a 2000s-era Brisbane home might be 6–8m2, compared to 3–5m2 for a typical Sydney apartment bathroom.
-The total cost may be higher due to area, but the per-square-metre rate is often lower.
+Brisbane's suburban homes generally have larger bathrooms than equivalent homes in Sydney or Melbourne.
+The total cost may be higher due to area, but the per-square-metre rate is often lower because the tiler works more efficiently in open spaces with fewer obstacle cuts.

 Hiring a Licensed Tiler in QLD